 Part of the building houses the Museo de la Alhambra (Museum of the Alhambra), devoted to Islamic art.
 Upstairs is the more modest Museo de Bellas Artes (Fine Arts Museum).
 You can visit the Palace of Carlos V and the museums independently of the Alhambra.

 Over on the Cerro del Sol (Hill of the Sun) is the Generalife, ancient summer palace of the Nasrid kings.
 Its name comes from the Arabic gennat alarif (garden of the architect), and its terraces and promenades grant incomparable views of the city that stretch to the distant lowlands.
-During the summer's International Festival of Music and Dance, stately cypresses serve as the backdrop for evening ballets in the Generalife amphitheater.
-Between the Alhambra and Generalife is the 16th-century convent of San Francisco, one of Spain's most luxurious paradors.
+During the summer's Festival Internacional de Música y Danza de Granada, stately cypresses serve as the backdrop for evening ballets in the Generalife amphitheater.
+Between the Alhambra and Generalife is the 16th-century convent of San Francisco, one of Spain's most luxurious paradores.

-Don't forget to visit the "Space of the Month"—each month one of the parts usually closed to visitors is open.
+Don't forget to visit the "Area of the Month"—each month one of the parts usually closed to visitors is open.

 Allow a good half day for your visit, a whole day if you have time.
 Note that if you book morning tickets for the Nasrid Palaces, you must enter all parts of the Alhambra before 2 pm.
 If you book afternoon tickets, you'll not be able to access any part of the Alhambra (other than the museums) before 2 pm.